dario-cruz/dariocruz.dev/blog/2025-12-11-LearningLinuxArch/index.md

 We can see from the output that our main QEMU disk is present and is reporting the correct size, being 70gb.

-Our VM will be using the MBR and the regular BIOS for booting so the partitions on the VM will simpler then if we were to use UEFI, which needs it's own dedicated `/boot` partition.
+Our VM will be using the MBR and the regular BIOS for booting so the partitions on the VM will be simpler than if we were to use UEFI, which needs its own dedicated `/boot` partition.

 For our use case we will be creating the following:
 - 1x SWAP Partition, Size 10gb.